Webinaire | May.08.2020 | 9am - 11am (Pacific Daylight Time)Webinar - Recording Available

 CLE Credits Available: Y

-Jenna Magan is the co-chair of Orrick's Public Finance Department and is a partner in the Sacramento office.
-She has completed several hundred public finance transactions, providing her with a broad expertise in a number of public finance practice areas.
+Jenna Magan is co-head of Orrick's Public Finance Group and is a partner in the Sacramento office.
+She has extensive experience in a broad range of public finance practice areas, having completed several hundred public finance transactions.

-Jenna has worked on virtually all structures available in public finance, including fixed and variable, tax-exempt and taxable, insured (including FHA mortgage insurance), letter of credit (including FHLB wraps) and liquidity supported bonds, conversions, restructurings and reofferings, senior/subordinate, capital appreciation and convertible capital appreciation bonds, securitizations, project finance, direct purchases, bank-qualified transactions and 144A offerings.
+Jenna has worked on all structures available in public finance, including fixed and variable, tax-exempt and taxable, insured, letter of credit and liquidity supported bonds, conversions, tenders, exchanges, restructurings and reofferings, senior/subordinate, capital appreciation and convertible capital appreciation bonds, securitizations, project finance, direct purchases, bank-qualified transactions and 144A and Section 4a2 offerings.

 Robyn regularly works with both established borrowers and first-time borrowers to assist with structuring and restructuring debt programs that encompass a wide variety of debt and derivative products.
 In 2015, Robyn led the team that represented a private fund in connection with financing the management transfer of a multi-hospital nonprofit healthcare system to a subsidiary of the private fund, including negotiations with existing creditors.
 The financing involved an innovative bond structure that balanced current and future committed liquidity needs and debt burden.
 Robyn is also continually recognized for her excellent and sound judgment with respect to disclosure issues, including the difficult disclosure decisions caused by financial pressures from healthcare reform, affiliation activities, pension liabilities, governmental inquiries and investigations, labor disputes and qualified audit opinions.